sgmurphy/wordpress-plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.2.6: Feature to remove the default readme and wp-config-sample, option to set the Cloudflare Turnstile CAPTCHA theme.
+* 5.2.7: Feature to remove the default readme and wp-config-sample, option to set the Cloudflare Turnstile CAPTCHA theme.
+Fix a CSRF and non-persistent XSS vulnerability.
 Various tweaks, fixes and improvements.
 See changelog for full details.
 A recommended update for all.